 Tips for Enjoying the Sony Pictures Studios Tour

-- To improve chances of having a great tour, avoid summer and end-of-year holidays when many shows are not working.
+- To improve the chances of having a great tour, avoid the summer and end-of-year holidays when many shows are not working.

-- You'll walk 1.5 to 2 miles, much of it outdoors.
-You'll also climb a few steps if you get into the game show sets.
+- You'll walk 1.5 to 2 miles on your tour, much of it outdoors.
+You'll also climb a few steps to get into the game show sets.

-- Dress for the weather and be aware that a cloudy morning in Los Angeles often becomes a very hot, sunny day a few hours later.
+- Dress for the weather and be aware that a cloudy morning in Culver City often becomes a very hot, sunny day a few hours later.

-- They ID anyone who's old enough to have one, so everyone should bring theirs.
+- Sony checks ID for anyone who's old enough to have one, so everyone should bring theirs.